novnc/websockify/other/README.md

 [This article](http://blog.kumina.nl/2011/06/proxying-and-multiplexing-novnc-using-wsproxy/)
 describes the kumina proxy.

-kumina is an application that can be run from inetd, which allows noVNC to connect to an unmodified libvncserver.
+kumina is an application that is run from inetd, which allows noVNC to connect to an unmodified VNC server.
 Furthermore, it makes use of the recently added support in noVNC for file names.
 The file name is used to denote the port number.
 Say, you connect to: